gigimushroom/DatabaseBackendEngine/readme.md

         it has to wait for older process to finish.
 This is the better of the two algorithms.
 ```
+Table page deletes tuple data using shift data to cover the "deleted" one.
+Used memmove syscall.

 [How does a relational database work ?](http://coding-geek.com/how-databases-work/)